Dan0sz/host-analytics-locally/readme.txt

 = I disabled Demographic Reports in Google Analytics, but the script is still redirecting to doubleclick.net.
 How do I turn this off? =

 Try enabling the option called "Disable all display features functionality?"
 With this you can enforce the disabling of the DisplayFeatures plugin.

+= I've installed your plugin but analytics.js/ga.js is still showing up as an external request in Pingdom e.a.? =

+CAOS adds a local file called ga-local.js, which enables you to use Analytics, while hosting the necessary files locally.
+This doesn't mean that it scans your entire plugins or themes directory for other manually/programatically added Analytics tracking-code.
+I.e. If analytics.js or ga.js is still showing up in the list of requests, this mean that something else (probably the theme you're using or another plugin) is adding this tracking code to your Wordpress Install.
+Find it.
+Remove it.
+And let CAOS take care of sending your needed data to Google Analytics.

 = I use a CDN.
 Can I use CAOS in combination with my CDN? =